ThomasBurleson/angularjs-gsTimelines/README.md

 ```

-This DSL is much more expressive and - in fact - is intended to be specified with the *.html.
-Instead of the current separation of animation logic (and element manipulation) to *.js, we can express both the UI and the UX transitions within the UI layers of the client.
+This DSL is much more expressive and, more importantly, is embedded within the *.html markup.

+> Instead of the current separation of animation logic (and element manipulation) to *.js, we can express both the UI and the UX transitions within the UI layers of the client.

 ---